PhD (Doctor of Philosophy): 3/4 years full-time; c.7 years part-time; combined candidature options

 Doing an MPhil or a PhD is an excellent way of developing your research interests, skills and knowledge.
-If you have a strongly-defined idea for a research project and you want to be given the freedom to pursue that idea in your studies, then a research degree is something you should consider.
+If you have a strongly-defined idea for a research project, then a research degree will give you the freedom to develop a deep understanding of that idea through your studies.

 Studying for a research degree with the International Centre for Cultural and Heritage Studies offers you the opportunity to be part of a leading, interdisciplinary and international community of scholars who specialise in research into museums, galleries, and heritage.